CCurl/c4/README.md

-# c4: a portable Forth system inspired by Tachyon
+# c4: a portable Forth system inspired by MachineForth and Tachyon

 In C4, a program is a sequence of WORD-CODEs. <br/>
 A `WORD-CODE` is a 16-bit unsigned number (0..65535). <br/>